aiven/aiven-docs/docs/products/postgresql/howto/migrate-cloud-region.md

 1. Log in to [Aiven Console](https://console.aiven.io), and select the PostgreSQL instance you want to move.
-2. From the sidebar on your service\'s page, select **Service settings**.
+2. From the sidebar on your service's page, select **Service settings**.
 3. On the **Service settings** page, navigate to the **Cloud and network** section, and select **Change cloud or region**.